 The ensuing war would eventually touch almost every country and community and family in the world including ours here in East Brent!
 From where more than a hundred and twenty or so young men would serve their country.
-Over 20% of that generation of men of our parish who were caught up in the aftermath would perish!
+Over 20% of the men of our parish who were caught up in the aftermath would perish!